lewisclark4/CI-MilestoneProjectThree/README.md

 ### User stories
 * As a guest/ public user, I want to be able to search for recipes for a particular meal.
 * As a guest/ public user, I want to be able to view all recipes to see if something interests me.
-* As a guest/ public user, I want to be able to view all recipes of a particular type or theme (e.g. Breakfast, Lunch, Starter, Main, Dessert)
+* As a guest/ public user, I want to be able to view all recipes of a particular type or theme
+* As a guest/ public user, I want to be able to view all recipes for a specific user.
 * As a guest/ public user, I want to be able to create an account so that I can add my own recipes.
-* As a guest/ public user, I want to be able to view all recipes for a specific user.
 * As a registered user, I want to be able to log in to my account.
 * As a registered user, I want to be able to log out of my account.
 * As a registered user, I want to be able to add my own recipes.
-* As a registered user, I want to be able to record the complexity of my recipe.
-* As a registered user, I want to be able to detail how many servings my recipe makes.
-* As a registered user, I want to be able to detail the prep time for my recipe.
-* As a registered user, I want to be able to detail the cook time for my recipe.
-* As a registered user, I want to be able to detail the type of meal my recipe is (e.g. Breakfast, Lunch, Starter, Main, Dessert).
-* As a registered user, I want to be able to add the ingredients for my recipe.
-* As a registered user, I want to be able to add the prepration intructions for my recipe.
-* As a registered user, I want to be able to add an image of my meal.
 * As a registered user, I want to be able to edit the details of my own recipes.
 * As a registered user, I want to be able to delete my own recipes.
 * As a registered user, I want to be able to view my own recipes.